Avro Canada CF-105 Arrow: Political issues

 From 1953, some senior Canadian military officials at the chiefs of staffs began to question the program.
 The chiefs of staff of the army and navy were both strongly opposed to the Arrow, since "substantial funds were being diverted to the air force", while Air Marshal Hugh Campbell, RCAF Chief of Staff, backed it right up until its cancellation.
 In June 1957, when the governing Liberals lost the federal election and a Progressive Conservative government under John Diefenbaker took power, the aircraft's prospects began to noticeably change.
-Diefenbaker had campaigned on a platform of reining in what the Conservatives claimed was "rampant Liberal spending".
+Diefenbaker had campaigned on a platform of reining in what the Conservatives described as "rampant Liberal spending".
 Nonetheless, by 1958, the parent company had become Canada's third largest business enterprise and had primary interests in rolling stock, steel and coal, electronics, and aviation with 39 different companies under the A. V. Roe Canada banner.

-In August 1957, the Diefenbaker government signed the NORAD (North American Air Defense) Agreement with the United States, making Canada a partner with American command and control.
+In September 1957, the Diefenbaker government signed the NORAD (North American Air Defense) Agreement with the United States, making Canada a partner with American command and control.
 The USAF was in the process of completely automating their air defence system with the SAGE project, and offered Canada the opportunity to share this sensitive information for the air defence of North America.
 One aspect of the SAGE system was the Bomarc nuclear-tipped anti-aircraft missile.
 This led to studies on basing Bomarcs in Canada in order to push the defensive line further north, even though the deployment was found to be extremely costly.
-Deploying the missiles alone was expected to cost C$164 million, while SAGE would absorb another C$107 million, not counting the cost of improvements to radar; in all, it was projected to raise Canada's defence spending "as much as 25 to 30%", according to George Pearkes, the minister of national defence.
+Deploying the missiles alone was expected to cost C$164 million, while SAGE would absorb another C$107 million, not counting the cost of improvements to radar.
+Minister of national defence George Pearkes projected these initiatives would raise Canada's defence spending by "as much as 25 to 30%".

-Defence against ballistic missiles was also becoming a priority.
-The existence of Sputnik had also raised the possibility of attacks from space, and, as the year progressed, word of a "missile gap" began spreading.
+Defence against ballistic missiles was increasingly prioritized.
+The existence of Sputnik raised the possibility of attacks from space, and, as the year progressed, word of a "missile gap" spread.
 An American brief of the meeting with Pearkes records his concern that Canada could not afford defensive systems against both ballistic missiles and manned bombers.
-It is also said Canada could afford the Arrow or Bomarc/SAGE, but not both.
+It is also stated Canada could afford the Arrow or Bomarc/SAGE, but not both.

 By 11 August 1958, Pearkes requested cancellation of the Arrow, but the Cabinet Defence Committee (CDC) refused.
 Pearkes tabled it again in September and recommended installation of the Bomarc missile system.
 The latter was accepted, but again the CDC refused to cancel the entire Arrow program.
 The CDC wanted to wait until a major review on 31 March 1959.
 They cancelled the Sparrow/Astra system in September 1958.
 Efforts to continue the program through cost-sharing with other countries were then explored.
 In 1959, Pearkes would say the ballistic missile was the greater threat, and Canada purchased Bomarc "in lieu of more airplanes".